algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_testing.AlgorandFixture.md

 ▸ (): `Promise`<`void`\>

-Testing framework agnostic handler method to run before each test to prepare the
+Testing framework agnostic handler method to run before each test to prepare the `context` for that test.

-**`See`**

-context for that test.

 ##### Returns